Finding a good video editor for Android

-Available for iOS, Android, PC and Mac, this is a free (for personal use) video editor that has a lot of features you don’t normally see in the bulk of android editors but there’s something special that makes NCH Videopad the best option…
+Available for iOS, Android, PC and Mac, this is a free (for personal use) video editor.
+It also has a lot of unique features but there’s something extra-special that really elevates NCH Videopad.

-NCH has created one of the only editors for Android that supports having more than one layer of running video.
-It’s achieved through the same photo/titling effect, but you can blow up the ‘picture-in-picture’ effect to make it full-screen; essentially making your ‘video overlay’ layer a second layer of video.
-Once the hardware catches up, we’ll have a very competent editor here.
+NCH has created one of the only editors for Android that supports multiple video tracks.
+It’s achieved through the add photo/title effect, but you can resize the ‘picture-in-picture’ effect to make it full-screen.
+Essentially making your ‘video overlay’ layer a second layer of video.

-Important for me was the ability to add multiple MP4 files of various lengths (some over 10 minutes), split and cut the video, remove the segments in-between and render the final video out in HD without losing too much quality or having a watermark.
+Important for me was the ability to add multiple MP4 files of various lengths (some over 10 minutes).
+Then being able to split and cut the video, remove segments and render the final video out in HD.
+Without losing too much quality or having a watermark.
 Videopad did not disappoint with support for 1920 x 1080 video.

-The biggest downside to the Videopad app are the render times; They’re slow.
-Of course, your hardware will affect the time but compared to other apps, NCH’s Videopad feels less optimised for the Android OS.
+The biggest downside to the Videopad app are the render times.
+They’re slow.
+Your individual device will ultimately affect the time but compared to other apps, NCH’s Videopad feels less optimised for the Android OS.

 The UI is based off their Desktop software and not ‘touch friendly’.
 Even though Videopad has a lot of features, there’s a lack of polish that might turn off newcomers.
-To open up extra options for video, titles and audio on the timeline, you need to double-tap; not an easy feat considering the thin line your asset sits on.
+To open up extra options for video, titles and audio on the timeline, you need to double-tap on the timeline.
+Not an easy feat considering the thin line your asset sits on.